Princy262/Currency-Swap/README.md

 ## API

-This project uses the [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch real-time exchange rates.
+This project uses the following APIs:
+- [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch real-time exchange rates.
+- [FlagsAPI](https://flagsapi.com) to display flags of each country.

 ## Contributing